Lauren Gunderson: Natural Shocks

 In April 2018, Gunderson created a national campaign of theater activism with royalty-free readings of her play Natural Shocks to address domestic violence and gun violence against women.
-Theaters across the U.S. participated in these readings including, The Know Theatre and Cincinnati Shakespeare Company.
+Theaters across the U.S. participated in these readings including, The Know Theatre, Marin Shakespeare Company, and Cincinnati Shakespeare Company.

-In both instances, Gunderson stipulated that all proceeds from the productions be given to charitable causes.
+Gunderson stipulated that all proceeds from the productions be given to charitable causes.